Our expert conveyancing solicitors will get you moving with the minimum of hassle.

 - Advice on selling properties originally purchased with Help to Buy

 How does Help to Buy work?

-The Government will register a first legal charge against the title of your property and when you eventually come to sell, it will recover the same proportion that it put in.
-For example, if you purchase your property for £200,000 and the Government contributes £40,000 (20%), if you sell the property after 5 years for £250,000, the Government will take 20% of the sale price – £50,000.
-The loan can be repaid earlier if you are in a position to do so.
+When you eventually come to sell, the government will recover the same proportion that it put in.
+For example, if you purchase your property for £200,000 and the government contributes £40,000 (20%), if you sell the property after 5 years for £250,000, the government will take 20% of the sale price – £50,000.

-- Be a first time buyer who doesn’t own any property anywhere in the world
+- Be a first time buyer who does not own any property anywhere in the world

 - Be aged 16 or over